Lake refuses to concede in Arizona governor's race she lost

 PHOENIX (AP) — Refusing to concede, Kari Lake, the defeated Republican candidate for Arizona governor, said Thursday she is assembling lawyers and collecting evidence of voters having trouble casting ballots on Election Day as she considers her next move.

+Lake, who was endorsed by Donald Trump, traveled to the former president’s Mar-a-Lago club in Florida on Thursday, her campaign spokesman told The Associated Press.
+The Washington Post first reported that she attended a luncheon held by the America First Policy Institute, an advocacy group created by former Trump advisers.

-Lake, in a 2 1/2-minute video, made no mention of giving up in her most extensive public comments since losing the election.
+In a 2 1/2-minute video, Lake made no mention of giving up in her most extensive public comments since losing the election.
 Before the election, she had refused to say that she would concede if she lost the race to Democrat Katie Hobbs.

 “Rest assured I have assembled the best and brightest legal team, and we are exploring every avenue to correct the many wrongs that have been done this past week,” Lake said.
 “I’m doing everything in my power to right these wrongs.”